SteeltoeOSS/Documentation/api/v4/discovery/netflix-eureka.md

 Consequently, after successful registration, Eureka always announces that the application is in 'UP' state.
 You can alter this behavior by enabling `Eureka:Client:Health:CheckEnabled` (`false` by default), which results in propagating health status to Eureka.
-Note that other applications don't send traffic to your app unless the health checks and contributors report the status as 'UP'.
+As a result, other applications stop sending traffic to your app until the health checks and contributors report the status as 'UP'.

 If you require more control over the health checks, consider implementing your own `IHealthCheckHandler`.